bankawat1/My-Hands-On/README.md

 # Times-series using a Simple Neural Network
-### The purpose of this project was predict bike sharing forecast of next three months.
+### The purpose of this project is to predict bike sharing forecast of next three months.